 If you have an EPA remedial notice

-If a duty holder (licenced or unlicenced) has a remedial notice with compliance dates approaching and they are unable to meet the compliance dates set out in the notice due to Stage 4 restrictions or impacts of coronavirus, they should apply to EPA for an extension of time by filling out the amendment request at least 7 days prior to the compliance due date and submit to EPA for consideration.
+If a duty holder (licenced or unlicenced) has a remedial notice with compliance dates approaching and they are unable to meet the compliance dates set out in the notice due to the impacts of coronavirus, they should apply to EPA for an extension of time by filling out the amendment request at least 7 days prior to the compliance due date and submit to EPA for consideration.
 Duty Holders must specify how restrictions have impacted their ability to comply and suggest a new date to achieve compliance with each requirement.

 Information on how to apply for an amendment.

-Read more coronavirus updates from EPA
+Coronavirus updates and resources from EPA

 How to stay up to date on coronavirus